-- Staff, students or family members who are ill should not come to the school. - Regular hand washing and sanitizing will be implemented at the school daily. - Cleaning of desks and facilities will occur on a regular basis using approved cleaners. - In order to learn effectively, students need to have a healthy breakfast and nutritious lunch daily.
+- Staff, students or family members who are ill should not come to the school. - Regular handwashing and sanitizing will be implemented at the school daily.

-• Sugar motivators (skittles, gummy bears etc.) have been replaced with other options in our classrooms (bookmarks, pencils, stickers etc.) Healthy alternatives will be provided when culminating activities or other events involve food as part of the curriculum.
+- Cleaning of desks and facilities will occur on a regular basis using approved cleaners. - In order to learn effectively, students need to have a healthy breakfast and nutritious lunch daily. - Sugar motivators (skittles, gummy bears etc.) have been replaced with other options in our classrooms (bookmarks, pencils, stickers etc.) - Culminating activities or other events may involve food as part of the curriculum.